-- The justification related to the organisational security policy "Additional Specific Security Functionality, (AUG1.P.Add Functions)" is as follows: - Since AUG1.O.Add-Functions requires the TOE to implement exactly the same specific security functionality as required by AUG1.P.Add Functions, and in the very same conditions, the organisational security policy is covered by the objective. - Nevertheless the security objectives BSI.O.Leak-Inherent, BSI.O.Phys-Probing, , BSI.O.Malfunction, BSI.O.Phys-Manipulation and BSI.O.Leak-Forced define how to implement the specific security functionality required by AUG1.P.Add Functions.
-(Note that these objectives support that the specific security functionality is provided in a secure way as expected from AUG1.P.Add Functions.)
+- The justification related to the organisational security policy "Additional Specific Security Functionality, (AUG1.P.Add-Functions)" is as follows: - 95 Since AUG1.O.Add-Functions requires the TOE to implement exactly the same specific security functionality as required by AUG1.P.Add-Functions, and in the very same conditions, the organisational security policy is covered by the objective. - Nevertheless the security objectives BSI.O.Leak-Inherent, BSI.O.Phys-Probing, , BSI.O.Malfunction, BSI.O.Phys-Manipulation and BSI.O.Leak-Forced define how to implement the specific security functionality required by AUG1.P.Add-Functions.
+(Note that these objectives support that the specific security functionality is provided in a secure way as expected from AUG1.P.Add-Functions.)
 Especially BSI.O.Leak-Inherent and BSI.O.Leak-Forced refer to the protection of confidential data (User Data or TSF data) in general.
-User Data are also processed by the specific security functionality required by AUG1.P.Add Functions. - The added objective for the TOE AUG1.O.Add-Functions does not introduce any contradiction in the security objectives.
-It merely extends the scope of the objectives identified above so that they cover the added functionality.
+User Data are also processed by the specific security functionality required by AUG1.P.Add-Functions. - 97 The added objective for the TOE AUG1.O.Add-Functions does not introduce any contradiction in the security objectives for the TOE.